 The Faculty Research Committee invites applications from tenured and tenure-track faculty from all academic disciplines for a Summer Research Stipend.
-The program will fund grants of \$3,500 each.
+The amount of each grant is equivalent to what is currently paid to faculty with a terminal degree teaching an overload course and the program will have funds available for no fewer than ten grants.